EZ-Robotics/EZ-Site/projects/2018-1-18-middle-in-the-zone/index.md

 At this point, we were qualified for the State Championship.
 We now had 3 months of no stress to build up a robot for States, and somehow my team and I built 8 robots in this time frame and only 1 worked which was Gort.
 This is a recap of the 7 robots that didn't end up working and why we decided to scrap it.

-Showcasing failure is just as important as showcasing successes.
+I believe showcasing failure is just as important as showcasing successes.
 Between Geoffrey and Gort there was a significant amount of failure, but the amount I learned from this process was invaluable.
 Without learning how much of a mistake it was building so many robots and not spending any time tuning I wouldn't have succeeded in any future projects here.

 The rest of this blog post is the definition of "try it and see".
 ![](banner.gif)

 <!--truncate-->
+---
 ## Robot #1: The Schlucas
 *this robot existed for 13 days*